RobbeElsermans/SSR/Portfolio/SSR_Portfolio/Pages/Power Profiling/Power Profiling.md

 Average consumption in advertising state is $11.12mA$.
 Average consumption in connection state is $11.01mA$.

-### Change of plans for nRF52
+#### beacon mode
 In the previous use case, we need an interconnection between 2 devices.
 This will not be the case in the next example.

-Here, we use a beacon with a customised UUID (16-bytes).
+Here, we use a beacon with a customized UUID (16-bytes).
 This UUID can be seen by anyone who is scanning.
 We use this UUID to transfer the data to remote nodes.
 The signal strength can be used to determine the distance between a beacon and a device.

 pseudo-code of the program
 ```